ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

   - Log-structured indexes also rewrite data **multiple** times due to repeated compaction and merging of SSTables.
 This effect —one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime— is known as **write amplification**.
   - LSM-trees are typically able to sustain **higher write throughput** than Btrees, partly because they sometimes have **lower write amplification** (although this depends on the storage engine configuration and workload), and partly because they **sequentially** write compact SSTable files rather than having to overwrite several pages in the tree.
 This difference is particularly important on magnetic hard drives, where sequential writes are much faster than random writes.
   - LSM-trees can be **compressed** better, and thus often produce smaller files on disk than B-trees.
+- 👎 Downsides of LSM-trees:
+  - **Compaction** can interfere with reads/writes since disk resources are limited.
+While average performance impact is small, query latency can spike at higher percentiles, making LSMs less predictable than B-trees.
+  - As databases grow, more disk **bandwidth** is consumed by compaction.
+If compaction can’t keep up, **segment files accumulate**, slowing reads and eventually exhausting disk space.
+Unlike some systems, LSM engines don’t throttle writes when this happens, so monitoring is critical.
+  - LSM-trees may store multiple versions of a key across segments, unlike B-trees where each key exists only once.
+This makes B-trees more suitable for **transactional** systems that rely on range locks for isolation.
+  - B-trees are **mature**, reliable, and predictable, and still dominate many databases.
+LSMs are more common in new datastores but the “better” choice depends on empirical testing for your workload.

 ## Other Indexing Structures